BHP Foundation

 - UN Women

-Country Programs (Australia, Canada, Chile, United States)
+Country Programmes (Australia, Canada, Chile, United States)

 - Focus on Indigenous self-determination, governance, and economic equity